domrycz/Carent-webapp/README.md

  - change of car availability after booking it
  - creating .pdf to order
  but I have a deadline which not allow me to make more complicated things.
 I plan to make other application with these functionalities (and probably with Spring).

+I won't continue to develop it.
+I know that there is a lot to improve/fix but I want to focus on other things.

+The most important thing is that I managed to graduate :)